Multidimensional Graph Neural Networks for Wireless Communications

+To see this, we compare the number of FLOPs and its order of magnitude of the 3D-GNN with 1D-GNN, and 2D-GNN.

+For comparison, we also provide the FOLPs of commonly used CNN.
+For the CNN with $C_l$ and $C_{l+1}$ ``channels'' in the $l$-th and $(l+1)$-th layers, $C_l S_H S_W$ multiplications and $C_l S_H S_W-1$ additions are required, where $S_H\times S_W$ is the size of convolutional kernel.
+These multiplications and additions need to be used $C_{l+1}KN_t$ times in the $(l+1)$-th layer.
+Thus, the FLOPs to compute the hidden representation in the $(l+1)$th layer is $(2C_lS_HS_W-1)C_{l+1}KN_t$.

-To see this, we consider the update layer with parameter sharing in \eqref{PS-P} and use non-zero weights only for aggregating adjacent edges.
-Then, the derived number of FLOPs and the number of trainable parameters between two layers with $C_l$ and $C_{l+1}$ ``channels'' of the 1D-, 2D-, or 3D-GNNs are listed in Table \ref{table:compute}.
-For comparison, the results for CNN are also listed, where $S_H$ and $S_W$ are the sizes of convolution kernels.
+For the MD-GNNs, we consider the update layer with parameter sharing in \eqref{PS-P} and use non-zero weights only for aggregating adjacent edges.
+Implementing the update layer ${\rm vec}({{\bf X}_{l+1}}) = \sigma ({\bf P}_l{\rm vec}({{\bf X}_l}))$ needs to sum some particular elements in ${{\bf X}_l}$ and then multiply the summation by a weight only once.
+When we sum and weight particular elements to update an element (e.g., the red element as illustrated in Fig. 4), the summation can be reused for updating different elements.
+We explain this in detail in the following.